Read the Prologue for My Thriller 'The Final Boy'

 The pitch for my thriller novel, The Final Boy, recently won Third Place in a contest hosted by the London Writers' Salon (you can read it here).
 And now, you can read the opening pages below.
 If you like what you read, feel free to reach out as I am seeking beta readers.

-There was the screaming.
+First, there was the screaming.

-Once he stepped inside, he saw the large glowing display of an ultra-high-definition television that was mounted to the wall, illuminating the dark room with a climactic scene in which a young Linda Blair was screaming and running from the hideously disfigured killer who butchered her friends in the creepy mansion where they were staying for the night.
-He knew this movie all too well.
+It came from the large, ultra-high-def TV that showed a climactic scene in which a young Linda Blair was running from the hideously disfigured killer who butchered her friends in the creepy mansion she was trying to escape.

 Something sour.
 Rotten.

-He then noticed the three figures on the couch.
-The one on the right had his head tilted to the side.
-The one on the left was slumped forward.
-And the figure in the middle was leaning against his tilted-head companion.
 Had they fallen asleep?
 He was about to make a joke about them being up past their bedtime when he felt his foot land with a crunch.
 Looking down, he made out white specks on the hardwood floor.
 Popcorn.
 Lots of it.
 Apparently spilled from a bowl that landed a few feet from a dark heap of clothes on the floor.

 No, not clothes.